Deltopia: Environmental impact

 In an effort to reduce the environmental impact of Floatopia, the Associated Students Environmental Affairs Board, Surfrider Foundation Isla Vista, and Coastal Fund organized beach cleanups.
 This is thought to have been relatively unsuccessful considering much of the debris was carried out to sea as a result of the high tide.
 After seeing the aftermath of Floatopia, Bradley Cardinale, a professor of ecology, revealed that even though he has "traveled all over the world for [his] research…, [he has] only seen dumping like this in third world countries."
 Cardinale urged students to consider "how much urine went into our coastal zone… You just don't clean that up.
 Sure we can pick up the beer cans, but the other stuff is out there permanently".

 Related events

 Following Santa Barbara's April 2009 Floatopia, Cal Poly student attendees created a spin-off event dubbed "Slotopia" planned for May 2009.
 Slotopia, a portmanteau of the Santa Barbara Floatopia event and SLO, the initials of San Luis Obispo, was planned for 100 miles north, at Shell Beach, an unincorporated community in Pismo Beach, California.
 The event was publicized on social media, which drew the attention of potential attendees, as well as those in opposition of the event and law enforcement.
 Pressure from California Polytechnic State University, San Luis Obispo and local police led to the event's cancellation in late April 2009.
 Despite the cancellation, officials planned to staff additional law enforcement to the area in the event attendees still showed up.
-According to police, the event saw less people than a typical Saturday at the beach.
+According to police, the event saw fewer people than a typical Saturday at the beach.